WallaceIT/picberry/README.md

 	sudo make install PREFIX=/usr/local

-Compilation is possible either directly on Raspberry Pi / A10 or in a cross-build environment, using g++ 4.7.
+Compilation is possible either directly on Raspberry Pi / A10 or in a cross-build environment.

 # Usage of picberry